MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/manage-personal-access-tokens-via-api.md

     ![Download the Quickstart application and extract the files](./media/manage-personal-access-tokens-via-api/step8-download-and-extract.png)

 9. Install the application requirements and run the application to ensure you have all necessary dependencies.
 The application is initially configured to hit an endpoint in the Microsoft Graph API.
-Users can change this endpoint to the PAT Lifecycle Management API base endpoint by following the configuration instructions below.
+Users can change this endpoint to the PAT Lifecycle Management API base endpoint by following the configuration instructions in the following section.

     ![Install the application requirements and run the application to ensure you have all necessary dependencies](./media/manage-personal-access-tokens-via-api/step9-install-and-run.png)